khulnasoft/tracker/docs/docs/advanced/data-sources/builtin/containers.md

 # Containers Data Source

-The [container enrichment](../../../install/container-engines.md) feature gives Tracker the ability to extract details about active containers and link this information to the events it captures.
+The [container enrichment](../../../install/container-engines.md) feature gives Tracee the ability to extract details about active containers and link this information to the events it captures.

 The [data source](../overview.md) feature makes the information gathered from active containers accessible to signatures.
 When an event is captured and triggers a signature, that signature can retrieve information about the container using its container ID, which is bundled with the event being analyzed by the signature.